AUTODIAL/AutoEIS/assets/paper.md

 ## Physics-based model filtering

 The software then applies electrochemical theory-based filters [@zhang2023] to eliminate physically implausible models.
-For example, models lacking an ohmic resistor are automatically rejected as physically unrealistic, despite potentially good mathematical fits.
+For example, models lacking an Ohmic resistor are automatically rejected as physically unrealistic, despite potentially good mathematical fits.
 This step ensures that analysis results remain consistent with established electrochemical principles.

 ## Bayesian parameter estimation